The Americans trying to stop Ireland from voting Yes to abortion

 "I would wonder about how they justify it -- whether they justify it as a human rights campaign or whether they are justifying it as a free trip to the 'old country' in which they will engage in politics that I would imagine they would have very little direct personal understanding of."

 "Personal engagement on a local level has always been crucial to Irish politics, so that kind of butting in is very difficult to do effectively.
-So the idea that foreign group would think they would have much of an impact in the way of direct canvassing strikes me as terribly naive."
+So the idea that a foreign group would think they would have much of an impact in the way of direct canvassing strikes me as terribly naive."

 On an overcast morning, the Americans huddled in prayer outside a city council building.